YashaPushak/GPS/README.md

 target algorithms, perform them and then save the reuslts.
 Communication between the master and worker processes is done through a redis database.

+## Quick Start Guide

-We have provided an example scenario with an artificial algorithm that hallucinates running times.
-It first determines the difficulty of a given instance by randomly sampling from a normal distribution, which it uses as the mean of an exponential distribution, from which is samples a running time for a particular run of the target algorithm on that instance.
-This running time base is then multiplied together with the output from a simple function of three independent parameters.
-This was designed to be an easy benchmark for GPS that can be run in less than 5 minutes with 2 processors.
+To use GPS, you must provide it with several minimum requirements.
+We will use the artificial algorithm example scenario provided with GPS as a running example.
+This artificial algorithm hallucinates running times for simulated parameter responses, all of which is designed to approximate the behaviour of real target algorithms.
+The scenario was designed to be an easy benchmark for GPS that can be run in less than 5 minutes with 2 processors (it typically takes between 60-90 seconds on our machines).

-To run the scenario, first ensure that you have completed all the installation instructions (including updating the redis_configuration.txt file to point GPS to the redis database).
-Then, from the base GPS directory you should run
+GPS requires several pieces of information about your scenario to run:

+*Target Algorithm:* A target algorithm to optimize callable via the command line.
+This corresponds to the GPS's `algo` argument.
+For example:
+`--algo 'python2 examples/artificial-algorithm/algorithm.py'`.
+See [Target Algorithm Wrapper]#(target-algorithm-wrapper) for more details.

+*Instance File:* A file that specifies the instances on which your your target algorithm should be evaluated.
+Each line should contain a single instance name.
+This corresponds to the `instance-file` parameter.
+For example:
+`--instance-file examples/artificial-algorithm/instances.txt`
+See [Instance File Format]#(instance-file-format) for more details.

+*Parameter Configuration Space File:* A parameter configuration space (.pcs) file, which defines the parameters of your target algorithm that GPS should optimize, including their names, (suggested) domains and default values.
+This corresponds to the `pcs-file` argument.
+For example:
+`--pcs-file examples/artificial-algorithm/params.pcs`
+See [Parameter Configuration Space File Format]#(parameter-configuration-space-file-format) for more details.

+*Configuration Budget:* You must specify a configuration budget using at least one of GPS's three configuration budget limits.
+These are:
+ - `wallclock-limit` - Which specifies the total wall clock time allowed for the GPS run.
+ - `cputime-limit` - Which specifies the total amount of CPU time allowed to be spent evaluating configurations (exlcuding overhead from GPS) for the GPS run.
+ - `runcount-limit` - Which specifies the total number of target algorithm runs allowed for the GPS run.
+You may use multiple configuration budget limits together.
+For example:
+`--runcount-limit 400 --cputime-limit 14400`.
+Whichever one is exhausted first will terminate the GPS run.

+*Redis Database Configuration:* You must also tell GPS how to connect to your redis database server.
+Normally, you will want to specify both the redis host and port using the `redis_configuration.txt` file in the main GPS directory, as these will typically not change between GPS runs.
+For example, the file contents could be:
+    redis-host = localhost
+    redis-port = 9503
+If you choose, you can also specify this information on the command line:
+`--redis-host localhost --redis-port 9503`.

+You will also need to speciy the redis database instance ID to be used for the GPS run.
+You can perform multiple independent runs of GPS in parallel, in which case each run must use a separate database ID.
+For this reason, we recommend to always specify this value on the command line.
+For example:
+`--redis-dbid 0`.

+### Example command line call for GPS

+Combining all of the above examples, you're now ready to perform your first run of GPS.
+From the base GPS directory, run:

-    python2 run_gps_master.py --experiment-dir examples/artificial-algorithm/ --scenario-file scenario.txt --redis-dbid 0
+    python2 run_gps_master.py --algo 'python2 examples/artificial-algorithm/algorithm.py' --instance_file examples/artificial-algorithm/instances.txt --pcs-file examples/artificial-algorithm/params.pcs --runcount-limit 400 --cputime-limit 14400 --redis-dbid 0

 This will setup the scenario files and output directory for the GPS run.
 It will then stop and wait until there is at least 1 GPS worker ready to start.
+It should print similar output to the following to the console:

+    [INFO]:2020-07-02 11:39:05,801: Starting new GPS run with GPS ID 4RP76T
+    [INFO]:2020-07-02 11:39:05,804: Waiting until all workers are ready...
+    [INFO]:2020-07-02 11:39:06,806: There are 0 out of a minimum of 1 workers ready...

 Next, in a second terminal, run

     python2 run_gps_worker.py --redis-dbid 0